 The New Era company started production of tricycles in 1927, but the first models looked more like “rickshaw” with a bicycle frame, but instead of “human force” the power of an internal combustion engine had been used.
 Started from the production of 350 cc models, the company was also involved in manufacturing of bodywork for Datsun company.

-Tricycle became the most famous means of transport in Japan by early 1998.
-The production became fully localized, the engines grew in size.
-The Government of Japan started preparing for war with China, it supported the production of vehicles trough infrastructure investment and focused on nationalization.
-Under the decree of Emperor, the companies have combined to form conglomerates, and each one of them should be responsible for the production of a particular type of product.
+Tricycle became the most famous means of transport in Japan by early-30s.
+The production became fully localized, the engines grew in capacity.
+The Government of Japan started preparing for war with China and started the support of the vehicle manufactirung trough infrastructure investment and nationalization.
+Under the decree of Emperor, the companies have combined to form conglomerates.
+Each one of them should be responsible for the production of a particular type of product.

-In 1936, the New Era company changed its name to Nihon Nainenki Seizo KK (1936-1957), and since 1937 all new models became known as Kurogane.
-Model range as of beginning 1937 consisted of following models: 650 cc, 750 cc and 1200 cc.
-The Kurogane tricycles were used in all areas, starting from transporting cargo and passengers and ending with Government services.
+In 1936, the New Era company changed its name to Nihon Nainenki Seizo KK (1936-1957), and since 1937 all models became known as Kurogane.
+The model range at the beginning of 1937 consisted of the following models: 650 cc, 750 cc, and 1200 cc.
+The Kurogane tricycles were used in all areas, from the cargo and passenger transportation to Government service.

-This vehicle was equipped with a 1100 cc V-Twin engine that was fixed across the frame for better cooling.
+Kurogane Model 1 “Fire Trike” was equipped with a 1100 cc V-Twin engine that was installed across the frame for better cooling.
 The gearbox was held in a different unit, that made the access and replacement easier.
 It had the spring front suspension and the leaf spring rear suspension — it was more than enough for transporting of heavy equipment.

-The engine from the fire-fighting mechanism is still undergoing a restoration, but we’re sure that we’ll be able to give you more details in the near future.
+The engine from the fire-fighting mechanism is still under restoration, but we’re sure that we’ll be able to give you more details in the near future.

-If you have reliable information about the tricycle presented on the page, and you want to share it – we will be grateful if you send it to firstname.lastname@example.org
+If you have reliable information about the tricycle presented on the page we will be grateful if you send it to firstname.lastname@example.org